rohan-puri/ceph/doc/config.rst

 The following section contains guidelines for planning the deployment for a Ceph cluster configuration.
 A Ceph cluster consists of the following core components:

 * Monitors.
 These must be an odd number, such as one, three, or five.
 Three is the preferred configuration.
-* Object Storage Devices (OSD) tp be used as storage nodes
+* Object Storage Devices (OSD).
+These are used as storage nodes
 * Metadata Servers (MDS).
 These are optional depending on the configuration.
 For redundancy, you should employ several of these components.